-Fulfilling a good quality of work-life for employees will motivate them to carry out their \$32\$ s and work better, even if necessary.
+Fulfilling a good quality of work-life for employees will motivate them to carry out their duties and work better, even if necessary.
 Employees will be willing to do work that is not their responsibility.
 Spector in Ref.
 [51] says that it is logical that satisfaction with the quality of work life should be the primary determinant of the OCB of an employee.
-Some things included in QWL are security in the workplace, aspects of fairne \$\frac{4}{2}\$ in the compensation system, appropriate are reasonable salaries, and opportunities to participate in increased productivity [4] on the results of an empirical study of employees in the Ministries of Agriculture, Education, and Finance in Osun State, Nigeria [68] show that QWL is a positive and significantly related to OCB [21,22,28,36,40].
+Some things included in QWL are security in the workplace, aspects of fairness in the compensation system, appropriate and reasonable salaries, and opportunities to participate in increased productivity [67].
+The results of an empirical study of employees in the Ministries of Agriculture, Education, and Finance in Osun State, Nigeria [68] show that QWL is a positive and significant predictor of the OCB of these employees.
+QWL is positively and significantly related to OCB [21,22,28,36,40].
 In this research, it is hoped that there will be a positive and significant relationship between QWL perceived by teachers and teachers' OCB, so the fifth hypothesis (H5) in the research is formulated as follows.